 – Have a zero fatality goal for mining worldwide

-- Continue to develop automated technologies, aimed to increase efficiency and reduce human involvement in high safety risk operations
+[Consider how] automated technologies [can] increase efficiency and reduce human involvement in high safety risk operations

 Other Resources on solution for worker safety are: